 In fiscal year 2020, bids were awarded and construction began.
-More contamination issues were identified late Fall 2019 and the Brownfield monies were increased in February 2020 to \$2,000,000 (\$1,000,000 each of grant and loan) for site cleanup.
-The road component has now been identified and the estimated cost has been added to the project.
+More contamination issues were identified late Fall 2019 and the Brownfield monies were increased in February 2020 to

+\$2,000,000 (\$1,000,000 each of grant and loan) for site cleanup.
+The road component was identified and the estimated cost was added to the project.
 The project suffered various delays related to COVID-19.
-As a result, the project is now expected to complete Fall 2021.
+As a result, the project is expected to be completed in early 2022.